danshearer/COVID-19-UK-Science/COVID-19-UK-Science.md

 ![Social Distancing [(from Pixabay)](https://pixabay.com/illustrations/covid-19-coronavirus-4964287/)](./images/covid-19-distance.jpg)

-This paper is by [Dan Shearer](https://www.linkedin.com/in/danshearer/), developed to assist in my own decision support, and others say they have found it useful.
+This paper is by [Dan Shearer](https://www.linkedin.com/in/danshearer/), developed to assist in my own decision support, and others have found it useful.
 All improvements and suggestions gladly received; send them to dan@shearer.org .

 The paper lives [on github](https://github.com/danshearer/COVID-19-UK-Science) , where you can read it online or [download the PDF](./COVID-19-UK-Science.pdf).
-If you are familiar with github feel free to send pull requests.
+If you are familiar with github do feel free to send pull requests.

 Licensed under [Creative Commons](https://creativecommons.org/licenses/by-sa/4.0/)